deepaksood619/deepaksood619.github.io/docs/technologies/others/other-technologies.md

 ## Predictive Dialer

-Apredictive dialerdials a list of [telephone numbers](https://en.wikipedia.org/wiki/Telephone_number) and connects answered dials to people making calls, often referred to as agents.
+A predictive dialer dials a list of [telephone numbers](https://en.wikipedia.org/wiki/Telephone_number) and connects answered dials to people making calls, often referred to as agents.
 Predictive dialers use statistical [algorithms](https://en.wikipedia.org/wiki/Algorithm) to minimize the time that agents spend waiting between conversations, while minimizing the occurrence of someone answering when no agent is available.

 When dialing numbers one at a time, there are two sources of delay.
 First, only some fraction of dials are answered; for example, if 1 out of 3 dials are answered, a predictive dialer might dial 3 lines every time an agent becomes available.
 Second, even dials that are answered take some time before being picked up.
 If it typically takes 10 seconds for someone to pick up, and conversations typically last 90 seconds, a predictive dialer might start dialing at 80 seconds.A predictive dialer does so by discarding all tones and only passing "Hellos" from the lead to the agent.